pustotnik/curriculum-vitae/src/alexander-magola.md

     Participated in improvement/expanding of web site for local billing system.
 (Perl, MySQL, Linux)

-    Made base of a project for the file storage system for web.
+    Made base of a project for the web-oriented file storage system.
-    Participated in the architecture design and
+    Participated in the architectural design and
     implementation of the front-end part.
 (Perl, Catalyst, MySQL, Linux)

     Made a client application for a HotSpot system.
 (C++, XML-RPC, MS Windows)

-    Developed a plug-in for FreeRADIUS for authentication, authorization and accounting internet sessions from pppd and VoIP calls from GnuGK for local billing system.
+    Developed a FreeRADIUS plug-in for authentication, authorization and accounting internet sessions from pppd and VoIP calls from GnuGK for local billing system.
 (C, MySQL, Linux)